owainlewis/influx/README.md

 An async client for Influx DB.
 If there's anything I've missed please get in touch.
 Internally this client uses http-kit for async requests.
 Use the @ operator to block requests.
 See http-kit for more info.

-Influx has a really simple HTTP API an so this client tries to adhere to that simplicity as much as possible.
+InfluxDB has a really simple HTTP API an so this client tries to adhere to that simplicity as much as possible.

 ## Usage